pingcap/docs-cn/sql/tidb-specific.md

 - Scope: SESSION
 - Default value: ""
 - This variable is used to set the time point at which the data is read by the session.
-For example, when you set the variable to "2017-11-11 20:20:20", the current session reads the data of this moment.
+For example, when you set the variable to "2017-11-11 20:20:20" or a TSO number like "400036290571534337", the current session reads the data of this moment.

 ### tidb_import_data